MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/practical_skills.md

   image: "/images/streamteam.jpg"
 ---

 - The Fundamentals of Engineering (FE) exam passed 2008
 - Hydrologic modeling of snow and snowmelt using SnowModel
 - Hydraulic modeling of river flow using HEC-RAS 1D & 2D
 - Spatial analysis and mapping using ArcGIS, QGIS, and R
+- Basic computer drafting using AutoCAD
--	Computer programing and data processing using R, MATLAB, and FORTRAN
+- Computer programing and data processing using R and MATLAB
 - Surveying and leveling using a total station and rod and level
--	Infield flow measurements and sediment sampling
+- Flow measurements and sediment sampling
--	Infield snow sampling for measuring liquid water content and cold content
+- Snow sampling for measuring liquid water content and cold content
--	Structural Engineering, foundation design, steal and wood structure